front-end-foundations/session3/README.md

 ### Finishing touches

-This part is a bit tricky since it uses padding to show or hide the background graphic running along the bottom of the `<ul>`.
-We will be increasing the height by one pixel on hover to hide the image.
+We will use padding to show or hide the background graphic running along the bottom of the `<ul>` - increasing the height by one pixel on hover to hide the image.

 Recall that the padding on the bottom of the anchor tags was 4px.
 Let's increase the padding on the hover state to 5px.